Popliteal artery entrapment syndrome

 The popliteal artery entrapment syndrome (PAES) is an uncommon pathology that occurs when the popliteal artery is compressed by the surrounding popliteal fossa myofascial structures.
 This results in claudication and chronic leg ischemia.
-This condition mainly occurs more in young athletes than in the elderlies.
-Elderlies, who present with similar symptoms, are more likely to be diagnosed with peripheral artery disease with associated atherosclerosis.
+This condition mainly occurs more in young athletes than in the elderly.
+Elderly people, who present with similar symptoms, are more likely to be diagnosed with peripheral artery disease with associated atherosclerosis.
 Patients with PAES mainly present with intermittent feet and calf pain associated with exercises and relieved with rest.
 PAES can be diagnosed with a combination of medical history, physical examination, and advanced imaging modalities such as duplex ultrasound, computer tomography, or magnetic resonance angiography.
 Management can range from non-intervention to open surgical decompression with a generally good prognosis.
 Complications of untreated PAES can include stenotic artery degeneration, complete popliteal artery occlusion, distal arterial thromboembolism, or even formation of an aneurysm.

 History

 In 1879, the syndrome was first described in a 64 years old male by Anderson Stuart, a medical student.
 In 1959, Hamming and Vink first described the management of the PAES in a 12-year-old patient.
 The patient was treated with myotomy of the medial head of the gastrocnemius muscle and concomitant endarterectomy of the popliteal artery.
 They later reported four more cases and claimed that the incidence of this pathology in patients younger than 30 years old with claudication was 40%.
 Servello was the first to draw attention to diminished distal pulses observed with forced plantar- or dorsiflexion in patients with this syndrome.
 In 1981, Bouhoutsos and Daskalakis reported 45 cases of this syndrome in a population of 20,000 Greek soldiers.
 Over the last few decades, the increasing frequency with which popliteal artery entrapment is reported, strongly suggests greater awareness of the syndrome.